Current Projects

 Literature Review on Family-Implemented NDBIs

 Naturalistic Developmental Behavioral Interventions (NDBIs) are empirically-supported interventions that blend the sciences of developmental psychology with applied behavior analysis.
 Most NDBIs capitalize on training and coaching families of young children to support the social, communication, and play skills of the child.
 Dr. Ousley is working with Dr. Veronica Kang out of University of Maryland to evaluate all family-implemented NDBI research to understand the demographic information of family members who have implemented these interventions in the research literature.
-Hannah and Rylie are working hard and becoming experts on NDBIs through this project!
+We are currently analyzing the data and will disseminating findings soon.
+Check back for updates in the near future!